SparkysWidgets/Marlin/README.md

 ### `DEFAULT_MRZP_OFFSET_X`

 Machine rotary zero point (MRZP) X offset.
-For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the X axis from machine zero point to the horizontal centerline of the joint that tilts the table (A or B axis) when all axes are in 0 position.
+For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) with axes XYZAC this is the distance along the X axis from machine zero point to the center of rotation when all axes are in 0 position.
+The center of rotation is usually the center of the top surface of the table.

 See these references:
 - https://www.haascnc.com/service/codes-settings.type=setting.machine=mill.value=S255.html